This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2015.

 WorkerGlobalScope.performance Read only

 Returns the Performance associated with the worker.
-It is a regular performance object, except that only a subset of its property and methods are available to workers.
+Only a subset of the properties and methods of the Performance interface are available to workers.

 WorkerGlobalScope.scheduler Read only